seed-rs/seed-rs.org/crate/guides/about.md

 for constructors, and don't conceal much.

-Specifically, the element-creation macros allow for accepting a variable number and order of parameters, and the attrs/style marcros are essentially HashMap literals, with wrappers that let element macros know how to distinguish them.
+Specifically, the element-creation macros allow for accepting a variable number and order of parameters, and the attrs/style macros are essentially HashMap literals, with wrappers that let element macros know how to distinguish them.